musklock/divinc/README.md

 ## Project structure
 1. HTML files go in ` templates` Root page will primarily be rendered from index.html
 2. CSS files and images go in `static`
-3. Bundle.js from react lives in `sttic`
+3. Bundle.js from react lives in `static`

 ## To run with React
 1. cd frontend &&